Corporate Qigong / Chi

 companies now recognise the benefits of offering

-part of corporate wellness programmes, to help in
+of corporate wellness programmes, to help in

 reducing stress, increasing vitality and improving